Rocky Wirtz: Ownership of the Blackhawks

 Rocky Wirtz inherited the Blackhawks soon after the death of his father, William "Dollar Bill" Bill Wirtz, in 2007, becoming only the fifth principal owner in the franchise's 81-year history.
 His grandfather, Arthur Wirtz, bought a stake in the Blackhawks in 1950, acquiring outright ownership in 1966 and selling a stake to Bill, who inherited full ownership upon Arthur's death in 1983.
 Rocky's younger brother, Peter, served as Blackhawks executive vice president and supported many of Bill's long-standing policies, so many viewed him as Bill's heir apparent, while Rocky had no prior direct involvement with the team.
 Peter was immediately named principal owner upon Bill's passing.
-However, Peter was uninterested in taking the Blackhawks through a rebuilt so he resigned as vice president, and instead allowed Rocky to assume control of the team, in return for Peter taking over another Wirtz Corp. business which was Bismarck Enterprises.
+However, Peter was uninterested in taking the Blackhawks through a rebuild, and he decided to resign as vice president and instead allowed Rocky to assume control of the team, in return for Peter taking over another Wirtz Corp. business which was Bismarck Enterprises.

 The Blackhawks franchise faced both financial challenges and on-ice struggles.
 Over the decade preceding Rocky Wirtz's leadership, the team incurred losses approaching $191 million and managed to qualify for the playoffs only once during that span.
 This period saw ESPN dubbing the Blackhawks as the worst franchise in professional sports.
 Wirtz recalls a dire financial predicament where the team found itself unable to cover its own payroll obligations prior to the 2007–08 NHL season.
 He was forced to borrow money from other companies within the Wirtz Corporation to keep the franchise afloat.
 Almost immediately after becoming the new owner, Wirtz altered many of his father's policies, which many fans saw as anachronistic.
 According to a source within the Hawks organization, Wirtz "believes in spending money to make money," in marked contrast to his father's frugal management style.

 Wirtz hired John McDonough, who was presently serving as Chicago Cubs team president, to become the new president of the Blackhawks.
 Wirtz also retained Dale Tallon as Blackhawks general manager and Denis Savard as head coach, while Blackhawks senior vice president Bob Pulford was soon reassigned to Blackhawks liaison on NHL affairs.
 (Savard would be fired as head coach just four games into the 2008–09 season and replaced by Joel Quenneville.)